 First kites were made in the shape of birds because it was believed that that shape was most suitable for flying.
 They were made of light wood or cloth.
 Throughout history, kites were made in different sizes and shapes, from birds to dragons and other animals that were considered important in China.
 Popular shapes also include butterflies and caterpillars.

 The purpose of the first kites

 In the beginning, the kites were used for military purposes and defense.
-They served to measure distance and to detect wind direction.
-During war period, if a large army had to move it was necessary to measure the distance somehow, so they can prepare.
+They served to measure distance and detect wind direction.
+During the war period, if a large army had to move it was necessary to measure the distance somehow, so they can prepare.
 Kites were considered a revolution in the military world because they were able to provide soldiers with precious information that would otherwise be difficult to obtain.